miukimiu/100-days-of-code/log.md

 ### Day 6: August 11, 2016

 **Today's Progress**: I kept working on spotify-hiphop-ionic.
 Changed component names.
 Called the same service  "hiphopTugaService" to the popularity component.

 **Link to work:** [Spotify Hip-Hop Ionic](https://github.com/miukimiu/spotify-hiphop-ionic)

+### Day 7: August 16, 2016

+**Thoughts:** I've started this project some time ago.
+I never finished so I decided to improve it and put it for free.

+**Today's Progress**: Worked on a angularjs admin template.
+Created a directive (component) for numbers.